tudorpintea999/0g-docs/docs/developer-hub/building-on-0g/inft/inft-overview.md

 2. **Secure Transfer Initiation**
    - Trusted oracle (using TEEs) decrypts original metadata
-   - Process happens in secure environment
+   - Process happens in a secure environment

 3. **Re-encryption for Receiver**
    - Oracle generates new encryption key